Alex Jones ordered to pay Sandy Hook parents more than $4M - NewsBreak

 “It seems so incredible to me that we have to do this — that we have to implore you, to punish you — to get you to stop lying,” Lewis told Jones.

-Jurors often decline to award any punitive damages after deciding on a compensation figure.
-But when they choose to, the punitive amount is often higher, Covert said.
-He said he expects the parents’ attorneys to argue that jurors should send the message that no one should profit off defamation.

-“They will want jurors to send the message that you can’t make a quarter of a billion in profit off harming someone and say you’ll just take the damages loss in court," Covert said.

-Jones was the only witness to testify in his defense, and he only attended the trial sporadically while still appearing on his show.
+Jones was the only witness to testify in his defense.
 And he came under withering attack from the plaintiffs attorneys under cross-examination, as they reviewed Jones’ own video claims about Sandy Hook over the years, and accused him of lying and trying to hide evidence, including text messages and emails about the attack.
 It also included internal emails sent by an Infowars employee that said “this Sandy Hook stuff is killing us.”

-At one point, Jones was told that his attorneys had mistakenly sent Bankston the last two years' worth of texts from Jones' cellphone.
+At one point, Jones was told that his attorneys had mistakenly sent Mark Bankston, who is representing Heslin and Lewis, the last two years’ worth of texts from Jones’ cellphone.
 Bankston said in court Thursday that the U.S. House Jan.
 6 committee investigating the 2021 attack on the U.S. Capitol has requested the records and that he intends to comply.

 And shortly after Jones declared “I don’t use email,” Jones was shown one that came from his address, and another one from an Infowars business officer telling Jones that the company had earned $800,000 gross in selling its products in a single day, which would amount to nearly $300 million in a year.